Budget and Financial Information

 Debt Obligation Overview

-S&P Global Ratings assigned its “A+” long-term rating to the Authority refunding estimated $20.3 million Series 2019 System Revenue Refunding Bonds.
-At the same time, S&P affirmed its “A+” rating on the system revenue bonds outstanding, and its “A+” issuer credit rating (ICRT).
+S&P Global Ratings assigned an “A+” long-term rating to the 2019 refunding bonds and affirmed the same rating for CCRTA’s outstanding system revenue bonds and issuer credit.

 Maturity & Interest Rates Information